Getting started¶

 method follows the same logic as the get

-method but returns just the keys of the features instead of the features itself.
+method, but returns just the keys of the features instead of the features itself.

 input_features.get_keys(CategoricalInput)